-Join us for the Inaugural Edition of the Intercultural Voices Film Festival on May 31 - June 1, 2025 in Los Angeles and online worldwide!
 We invite filmmakers from across the globe to submit their films, share their voices, and connect with audiences who celebrate diverse, inclusive, and boundary-breaking storytelling.
+We are committed to showcasing films that reflect the richness and complexity of human stories.

-The Intercultural Voices Film Festival will serve as a creative space where filmmakers and audiences can engage with powerful narratives about migration, social justice, cultural identity, and the experiences of underrepresented communities around the world.
+The Intercultural Voices Film Festival will serve as a creative space where filmmakers and audiences can engage with powerful narratives about social commentary, migration, social justice, cultural identity, and the experiences of underrepresented communities around the world.

 We Welcome: